bplmaps/lmec-main-site/content/articles/transportation-dreams-winners.md

 In addition to a **$250 award**, Charles' map will be accessioned into the Leventhal Center's digital collections.

 > The Leventhal Center's [Cartography Challenges](https://www.leventhalmap.org/projects/cartography-challenge/) are posted at least once per year, so keep an eye out for the next prompt.
-If you have questions about the program, don't hesitate to reach out to Ian Spangler.
+If you have questions about the program, please contact [Ian Spangler](https://www.leventhalmap.org/about/people/ian-spangler/).